 - Compound Assignment

-A compound assignment expression is an expression that is a combination of an assignment operator and a binary operator.
+A compound assignment expression combines an assignment operator with a binary operator to form a single expression.

 For example,